goldbergyoni/nodebestpractices/README.md

 ## ![✔] 4.12 Carefully choose your CI platform (Jenkins vs CircleCI vs Travis vs Rest of the world)

-**TL;DR:** Your continuous integration platform (CICD) will host all the quality tools (e.g test, lint) so it should come with a vibrant ecosystem of plugins.
+**TL;DR:** Your continuous integration platform (CICD) will host all the quality tools (e.g. test, lint) so it should come with a vibrant ecosystem of plugins.
 [Jenkins](https://jenkins.io/) used to be the default for many projects as it has the biggest community along with a very powerful platform at the price of a complex setup that demands a steep learning curve.
 Nowadays, it has become much easier to set up a CI solution using SaaS tools like [CircleCI](https://circleci.com) and others.
 These tools allow crafting a flexible CI pipeline without the burden of managing the whole infrastructure.
 Eventually, it's a trade-off between robustness and speed - choose your side carefully

 **Otherwise:** Choosing some niche vendor might get you blocked once you need some advanced customization.
 On the other hand, going with Jenkins might burn precious time on infrastructure setup